1ance-301/shop-shop/README.md

   ![NPM](https://img.shields.io/npm/l/glob?style=flat-square)

   ## Description
-  This is an ecommerce that uses state,
+  This is an ecommerce that uses state, indexDB, and swipe

   ## Table of Contents
   * [Installation](#installation)